7 SUVs revolutionising the face of luxury cars

 6. Porsche Cayenne

 Since its introduction in 2002, the German marque has sold more than 770,000 Cayennes.
 The third generation of Porsche’s original SUV is expected to be less four-wheel drive and more elevated 911.
 There will be a choice of V6 and V8 petrol engines complemented by the new eight-speed Tiptronic S transmission.
 The next-generation Cayenne has also shed up to 65 kilograms, and offers up to 100 litres more boot space.
 The technology has also had an upgrade, with new systems for adaptive cruise control, lane keeping and lane changing, night vision and connectivity.
-The fresh-faced Cayenne E-Hybrid was also unveiled this year, having had its electric drive refined in the style of the 918 Spyder to offer an electric-only range of up to 44 kilometres.
+The fresh-faced Cayenne E-Hybrid was also unveiled in 2018, having had its electric drive refined in the style of the 918 Spyder to offer an electric-only range of up to 44 kilometres.

 7. Maserati Levante